utahrobotics/urmpspace/README_COLE.md

 I am interested in figuring out navigation for the robot but I will do anything to help get the project running.
 I have some experience with Arduino, javascript and python and am learning c++.
 I am excited to learn ROS as it looks like an industry standard and will hopefully help me in my career.
+##Edit number 1
+This is a test to see if I can work smartGit on ubuntu